JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

 }
 ```

-With the `-Xwasm-attach-js-exception` flag enabled, the `JsException` type provides specific details from the JavaScript error.
+With the `-Xwasm-attach-js-exception` compiler option enabled, the `JsException` type provides specific details from the JavaScript error.
-Without the flag, `JsException` includes only a generic message stating that an exception was thrown while running JavaScript code.
+Without enabling this compiler option, `JsException` includes only a generic message stating that an exception was thrown while running JavaScript code.

 If you try to use a JavaScript `try-catch` expression to catch Kotlin/Wasm exceptions, it looks like a
 generic `WebAssembly.Exception` without directly accessible messages and data.